-Today's issue includes events affecting Australia, China, Ethiopia, European Union India, Israel, Netherlands, Russia, Turkey, United Kingdom, United States
+Today's issue includes events affecting Australia, China, Ethiopia, European Union India, Israel, Netherlands, Russia, Turkey, United Kingdom, and United States.

 In today's podcast, Emily Wilson from our partners at Terbium Labs talks about how the Dark Web reacts to events like Cloudbleed.
 We also speak with our guest, Justin Harvey from Accenture, who shares informed speculation about the private sector's interest in attribution.

 Special editions of the podcast are also up.
 See Perspectives, Pitches, and Predictions from RSA, and an overview of artificial intelligence as it's applied to security.
 And see also Cylance's video (taken in partnership with the CyberWire): opinions from the conference floor.